Frequently Asked Questions (FAQ)

 Is there a scholarship provided according to the results achieved?

 Yes, under certain conditions beginning from the third semester according to Study and Examination Rules.

 Is it possible to move between bachelor study programs provided by the faculty of Business administration or other Faculties at the University of Economics, Prague?

-Students are allowed to change from one program to an other only between programs taught in foreign languages (English or Russian) at the Faculty of Business administration.
-To change for Czech study program or programs provided by other faculties, passing new entrance exams is requiered.
+Students are allowed to change from one program to another only between programs taught in foreign languages (English or Russian) at the Faculty of Business administration.
+To change for a Czech study program or programs provided by other faculties, passing new entrance exams is required.